ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

 #### <a id="dd-set-retry"></a> DD SET RETRY 0160h (352)

 Set the try and retry count.
-(A value of 1 will try the operation once, i.e. no retry.)
+(A value of 1 will try the operation once, ie. no retry.)

 #### ENTRY CONDITIONS